azfullstack2258/react-native-posts/README.md

     posts by the selected author.
  5. Make each post in the list touchable.
 When you touch a post, navigate to a new screen showing the formatted post body and title.
+ 6. Include a way to return to the main screen with posts and authors.
- 6. Include some platform-specific variation between iOS and Android on either the main screen or the post screen.
+ 7. Include some platform-specific variation between iOS and Android on either the main screen or the post screen.
- 7. Implement basic snapshot regression tests tests using Jest for your components.
+ 8. Implement basic snapshot regression tests tests using Jest for your components.
 Jest is installed in the Expo project and can be run from the `native/` folder with `yarn test`.